wp-plugins/easy-publisher/readme.txt

 == Frequently Asked Questions ==

-Q: How does Easy Publisher save time?
+= How does Easy Publisher save time? =

-A: By adding view, preview, and update links to the floating admin bars in WordPress, Easy Publisher allows you to more quickly edit content without the constant need to scroll up the page to find the links in the standard WordPress interface.
+By adding view, preview, and update links to the floating admin bars in WordPress, Easy Publisher allows you to more quickly edit content without the constant need to scroll up the page to find the links in the standard WordPress interface.
 TLDR: You don’t have to scroll so much.

-Q: What if I don’t need all the links Easy Publisher adds to the admin bar?
+= What if I don’t need all the links Easy Publisher adds to the admin bar? =

-A: Just click "Settings" -> "Easy Publisher" to turn on and off links and features with Easy Publisher.
+Just click "Settings" -> "Easy Publisher" to turn on and off links and features with Easy Publisher.
 It’s super easy!

-Q: Is there a premium version of Easy Publisher?
+= Is there a premium version of Easy Publisher? =

-A: Nope.
+Nope.
 Easy Publisher and all the great features are 100% free.
 Easy Publisher was created and supported by Marketing Clique a well known WordPress development firm.
 Enjoy!